benoitthore/BackingField/README.md

 `implementation 'com.benoitthore.backingfield:core:0.9.1'`

-## Backing fields for Kotlin extension variables (Work In Progress)
+## Backing fields for Kotlin extension variables

-The BackingField delegates allows backing fields on classes without having to extend them by storing keys and values in a map with WeakReferences so it doesn't create memory leaks.
+The BackingField delegate allows backing fields on classes without having to extend them by storing keys and values in a map with WeakReferences so it doesn't create memory leaks.

 When creating a BackingField, a Thread is started and waits until the Garbage Collector kicks in.
 When this happens the map is cleared so it only keeps WeakReferences that are still holding on to a value.